geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/cvp.md

 # Core Value Propositions

-The goal of the 1.0 (Beta) release is to provide an app to a small group that will use the app and provide us with feedback.
+The goal of the 1.0 (Technology Evaluation) release is to provide an app to a small group that will use the app and provide us with feedback.
 The 1.0 release will partially test our business model by helping us evaluate its success at implementing the "core value propositions" (CVPs) for GGC.

 Core value propositions are the minimal set of capabilities that must be provided to users in order for them to find the application to be of acceptable value (i.e. they will want to use the app to support their gardening practices.)